 Not only are you competing for national ranking with USA Cycling but for the Go Nuts Biking series win!
-At the. conclusion of each XC/Cross Country Series, overall winners will be recognized 1st through 3rd and invited to the GNR banquet at the end of the year.
+At the. conclusion of each XC/Cross Country Series, overall winners will be recognized 1st through 3rd place.
 First place winners in Pro, CAT1, CAT2, Single Speed, CAT3, Clydesdale, Sasquatch, and/or Women’s Novice will be given a Go Nuts Championship Jerseys.

 USA Cycling will provide medals - Gold, Silver and Bronze for overall category winners.